wsaknowledge/Economic-Environmental-Accounting-for-Water/README.md

-# esw_water_footprints
+# esw_environmental-economic_accounting_water

-This repository contains data and scripts used for analysis in IADB TN #####, Water Footprint Estimation in Latin America, as well as the structural decomposition analysis preformed for White Paper XXXX.
+This repository contains data and scripts used for analysis in IADB TN #####, Water Footprint Estimation in Latin America, as well as the structural decomposition analysis performed for Working Paper XXXX.

 ## Data
 All data inputs can be found in the folder "OrigialData":